I built an IBM Watson chatbot during the four weeks I spent with KnowNow Information. From scratch… Everything! Want to know how?

 In the future, this can be incredibly powerful in understanding how users and people really feel when speaking to your chatbot.
 As well as why the chatbot selects its responses.

-I look forward to experiment with this further!
+I look forward to experimenting with this further!

 It was difficult to set up both the language translator and tone analyser at first but once setup It was very simple to use and manipulate.